khushaldogra/ReactJS_BigBrain/README.md

 Shortly after you discussed the functionality and feature set with your friends, and wrote out a RESTful specification / interface together so that you can split up the front-end and back-end work between the group.

-You (and optionally another one of your friends) decided to work on building the front-end.
-You wrote a list of requirements and functionalities your frontend should adhere to (described in `section 2`).
-You also decided to complete this application in `ReactJS`, a declarative framework for building single page applications.
+You (and another one of your friends) decided to work on building the front-end.
+You have also decided to complete this application in `ReactJS`, a declarative framework for building single page applications.
 This front-end will interact with a Restful API that your team members are producing, based on the pre-defined interface.

 Because your MVP is only going to be demonstrated once, your team considers it imperative that your front-end is thoroughly tested.